2019–20 Oklahoma City Thunder season: Draft picks

 The Thunder had only their own first-round pick entering the draft.
 The Thunder traded their 2019 second-round pick in the Hamidou Diallo trade from the Charlotte Hornets back in 2018.
 On draft night, the Thunder traded the draft rights to Brandon Clarke, the twenty-first pick, to the Memphis Grizzlies in exchange for the draft rights to Darius Bazley, the twenty-third pick, and a 2024 second-round pick.
-The Thunder, after the 2019 NBA Draft night and the conclusion of player acquisitions and transactions, ended with Princeton High School forward Darius Bazley.
+At the conclusion of player acquisitions and transactions on 2019 NBA draft night they ended with adding Princeton High School forward Darius Bazley.